-The mission of AACORN Farm is to expand vocational and residential options for adults with autism or developmental disabilities in a supportive agricultural community.
+The mission of AACORN is to provide life enrichment opportunities and residential options for adults with developmental disabilities in a supportive inclusive community.

 Be inspired and informed.

 Find articles and information that focus on adults with autism and related developmental disabilities.

 AACORN continues to expand.
 Please consider a donation of funds, time, or materials.
 We are still searching for our 'forever farm' and welcome any partnership that leads to donation or purchase.